The One (2001 film): Critical response

 Roger Ebert gave the film 1.5 out of 4 stars, calling it "brainless high-tech action without interesting dialogue, characters, motivation or texture."
 Robert Koehler of Variety wrote: "The combo of cheesy effects and martial arts choreographer Cory Yuen's unimaginative staging results in something that's martial artless."

 Loren King of the Chicago Tribune gave a favorable review, writing that the movie delivered "the high-octane sequences starring martial-arts expert Jet Li with precision and well-crafted pace."
 King gave a score of 3 out of 4.
 Sean Axmaker of the Seattle Post-Intelligencer also gave a favourable review noting that James Wong "manage[d] to create a fun, inventive, mischievously tongue-in-cheek showcase" giving a B− score.

 Home media

-The home video release of The One took place on August 19, 2002.
-The DVD release contained audio commentary, interviews with James Wong, Jet Li and others.
+The One was released on home video August 19, 2002.
+The DVD contained audio commentary, interviews with James Wong, Jet Li and others.
 Almar Haflidason of the BBC reviewed the DVD release giving a score of 4 out of 5.

-A Blu Ray version was released in the UK by 88 Films in November 2022 with additional special features.
+A Blu-ray version was released in the UK by 88 Films in November 2022 with additional special features.